Team event at the World Championships in Figure Skating - Norway wins gold at the World Championships, Switzerland ranks fourth

 In the first half the score is 1: 1.
 He’s still exciting.

-Dramatic decision: Foss-Solevaag slides in the last round and doesn’t lead him to the end – but his opponent is still too slow to beat the time required.
+Dramatic decision: Foss-Solevaag slides in the last round and does not lead him to the end – but his opponent is still too slow to beat the time required.
 Norway is also opposed to Switzerland.

 Our greatest starts: Wendy Holdener measures herself against Cassidy Gray.